TeslaNeuro/Multifunctional-Smart-Car-Robot/Obstacle Avoidance/README.md

 # Obstacle Avoidance Robot

 This project is an Arduino-based obstacle avoidance robot that uses an ultrasonic sensor and a servo motor to detect and avoid obstacles in its path.
 The robot moves forward while continuously scanning for obstacles.
-When an obstacle is detected, it adjusts its direction accordingly.
+When an obstacle is detected, it adjusts its direction accordingly through closed loop feedback from sensors.

 ---